 Benj Clarke's identifier was originally given as "adaba" in What You Don't Know, but this became "ennee" later due to a continuity error.
 "What You Don't Know" was edited to reflect the new identifier.

 Geological mana is bound to a mage Named "ra".
-Corollary: nobody can steal/use geological mana.
+Corollary: nobody can steal/use geological mana, not even by binding the True Name "ra" to themselves.

 Spent mana/waste mana is bound to no mage (null owner).
 This can be accessed and spent again using an advanced aliasing technique, developed by Laura Ferno in The Seventh Impossible Thing after techniques taught her by Rachel Ferno.